unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 Also, we will use Vue-UI to help us in our development.

-- Provide curtial infromation about compiled output
+- Provide crutial information about compiled output
 - User-friendly interface
 - Package management tool remaps to Web-UI.